Work Status: A Complete View For Employers and Talent

-Realize that not all skilled talent are looking for an employer -they are looking for work to get paid for their skills and time.
+Not all skilled talent are looking for an employer.
 Realize that there are people looking for work that want to take personal accountability for their work life.
 But, they want to work remotely.
 Or, they want the freedom of being a contractor.
 If you are dead-set on using full-time employment status, you could miss out on great Talent with the work ethic you need.

-There are a few things that can deter employers from being flexible is not knowing the rules and the risk-reward of how to hire people using various employment statuses or how to manage the various types after hire.
-Or what’s worse is you fall into the adding more cost to your labor and recruiting by bringing in staffing and outsourcing firms- just to avoid thinking about it.
-We say, if that’s the case, match with the contractor directly and improve the wage and communication to get the work done.
+There are a few things that can deter employers from being flexible in their hiring.
+First is not knowing the rules.
+Second, they haven’t researched the risk-reward of how to hire people using various employment statuses.
+Third, they have no idea how to manage the various types after hire.
+In addition, employers can actually increase the costs of their labor and recruiting by bringing in staffing and outsourcing firms.
+Just to avoid thinking about it.

-What you have to do is determine what you need to be done in the business.
+Begin by determining what you need to be done in the business.
 Please do not start by naming a role or job title.
 That’s an internal thing that’s only relevant to you.
-That doesn’t help you define the skills that you need for the work that needs to be done and what type of employment status you are going to offer.
+Titles don’t help you define the skills that you need for the work that needs to be done.
+Nor does it define what type of employment status you are going to offer.
 Ask questions like, how long should I wait to offer employment?
 What boundaries and legal responsibilities do I want to have?
-Don’t get lost in the perception that categorizing Talent as a contractor or employee gives you more control over that person’s actions.
-It doesn’t.
-The controls are determined by how well you ask for what you need done and measure the outcomes of the work.
-The punchline here – contractor or employment agreements are a position of agreed risk and responsibility.

 What do we recommend for Talent (job seekers)?

 It doesn’t matter if you are looking for shift work, project work, have general skills or very specialized trade, technical or creative skills.
 After all, the ultimate goal is to get paid for using your skills.
 Work status may not be as important to you as getting a paycheck.
 Or, maybe it is extremely important if you want an employer-sponsored health insurance plan or other benefits.
-The job market is like that question of the chicken or the egg.
-Whether it’s a Talent market or an employer’s market depends on season, mergers, type of job and lots of other fun details.
+The job market is fluid.
 It changes all the time.
-So, your decision to market yourself as someone looking for contract or employment is not about having an opportunity to work, it is a statement of responsibility.
-Being an employee doesn’t give you more job security than being a contractor, people get fired or separate for their work every day with employment contracts.
+Your decision to market yourself as someone looking for a contract position or full-time employment is not about having an opportunity to work, it is a statement of responsibility.
+Being an employee doesn’t give you more job security than being a contractor.
 It also is not related to how much you want to work or that you are willing to settle for less money.
-In fact, if the employer has done the math they should be offering a fairly competitive wage for what they need you to do regardless of your work status.
+In fact, if the employer has done the math, they should be offering a competitive wage for what they need you to do regardless of your work status.